katarzynamazur/cves/README.md

 ### :whale: How to test for the vulnerability using Docker?

-How to run Docker container with a vulnerable software version, to be able to test and exploit it?
+How to run Docker container with a vulnerable software version, to test and exploit it?